WalletScrutiny/WalletScrutinyCom/_android/com.coldstoragecoins.md

 ---

-This is the partner app for {% include walletLink.html wallet='bearer/coldstoragecoins' verdict='true' %}.
+This is the companion app for {% include walletLink.html wallet='bearer/coldstoragecoins' verdict='true' %}.

 ## App Description from Google Play